ziyusteve/CITS5505-AgileWebDev-GroupProject/README.md

 - Initialize the database (if not already present):
 `flask db upgrade`

+- Copy env.example file, rename it into .env, fill in keys and email configuration

 - Run the development server
 `python run.py`
 - Access the application at http://localhost:5000